EMDR stands for Eye Movement Desentisation Reprocessing.

 What kind of problems can EMDR treat?

-Scientific research has established EMDR as effective for post traumatic stress.
+Scientific research has established EMDR as effective for Post Traumatic Stress Disorder.
 However, clinicians also have reported success using EMDR in treatment of the following conditions: